PhD students turn this in on the first day of classes in their 4th semester.

 - One objective of this course will be for students to explore the disciplines in which they are interested professionally, and to craft a statement of specialization that will inform their selection of courses in subsequent years (their “Specialization Curriculum”).

-- By an agreed upon date determined by the faculty (approximately Week 10), all Inquiry & Innovation Seminar students will have a complete draft of their Specialization Statement, which will have been vetted by the course instructor.
+- By an agreed upon date, all Inquiry & Innovation Seminar students will have a complete draft of their Specialization Statement, which will have been vetted by the course instructor.
 These statements will be no more than 500 words long.
 The Specialization Statement will include: